 Many people dream of having a pool in their garden yet they don’t realise the amount of work involved in maintaining one.
 By applying some pool cleaning basics, you can maximise the life of your swimming pool and enjoy it for years to come.

 Building an outdoor in-ground swimming pool can easily cost £50,000 with the price more than doubling if you’re building one indoors.
-It’s a serious amount of money to invest, and so well worth protecting!
+It’s a serious amount of money to invest, and one that’s well worth protecting!

 Here are the pool cleaning basics you should know to keep your swimming pool in the best possible condition.

-A large part of maintaining a swimming pool is ensuring the water sustains the correct pH and alkalinity levels.
+Swimming pool cleaning basics includes general maintenance and top of that list is ensuring the water sustains the correct pH and alkalinity levels.
 Let’s take a brief look at these two elements.

 Firstly, pH or potential hydrogen is a measure of a solution’s acidity.
 While Alkalinity is a measurement of the level of substances in water with acid-neutralizing ability.